top of page

 WHAT IS A COXSWAIN?

 A coxswain is a vital member of the crew and we are always looking for new coxswains!
 In a mentally taxing team sport, coxswains not only steer the boat but also give technical feedback, make sure the boat is moving in harmony, and push their oarsmen to row their hardest.
 Coxswains build a relationship with their crew and empower the boat to reach its full competitive potential.
 As the "coach of the boat," successful coxswains require great leadership, multitasking, motivational, and interpersonal skills.
-If this sounds like you and have any questions, please contact our Recruitment & Retention officer Steffen Merkle (curarecruitment1@gmail.com) or our Head Coxswain Jenna Gerstlauer (jgerstl@clemson.edu)
+If this sounds like you or if you have any questions, please contact our Head Coxswain, Chloe Crownover (headcoxcura@gmail.com).

 Q: How is the team organized?